 Rapid Weight Gain In Babies

-What is rapid weight gain for a baby?
+What is rapid weight gain for baby?

-Being aware of weight is important at any age, but note that babies who gain weight quickly in the first six months of life have a greater chance of being obese by age three, according to a Harvard Medical School study.
+Being aware of weight is important at any age, but note that babies who gain weight quickly in the first six months of life have a greater chance of being obese by age 3, according to a Harvard Medical School study.
 Your doctor will measure your baby or toddler’s size at each visit and compare it with growth charts (which show average growth rates for kids).
 But if you’re concerned, you can always make an appointment just to do a weight check.
 (After all, your doctor’s the one with that handy baby scale.)

 What should I do to treat baby’s rapid weight gain?

 No one wants to deprive a hungry baby, so always feed baby when he or she is looking for the breast or bottle.
 Babies and toddlers are generally well tuned-in to their hunger levels, so follow their signals when it comes to the amount of food they should be eating.
 If you’re worried about your toddler’s rate of weight gain, start by eliminating the juice and high-sugar snacks, and emphasize quality foods (fruits, vegetables, lean proteins, whole grains) over quantity.